Torres (album)

 Torres (stylized in all caps) is the debut studio album by Torres, released independently in January 2013.
 The album was recorded over the course of five days by Nashville audio engineer Ryan McFadden in a recording studio in Franklin, Tennessee.

 Critical reception

-TORRES has received generally favorable reviews from several mainstream critic websites including BPM, Pitchfork Media, and Drowned in Sound.
+TORRES has received generally favorable reviews from several mainstream critic websites including BPM, Pitchfork, and Drowned in Sound.
 Metacritic, which assigns an average score based on various professional ratings, gave the album an 81/100, based on 11 reviews, indicating "universal acclaim".
 Critics praised Scott's powerful, raw voice and the live, intimate recording style as notable attractions of the record.
-Jayson Greene of Pitchfork Media wrote, " Mackenzie Scott's voice conveys raw, urgent desperation, the sort we flinch from instinctually and are attuned, on a primal level, to heed."
+Jayson Greene of Pitchfork wrote, "Mackenzie Scott's voice conveys raw, urgent desperation, the sort we flinch from instinctually and are attuned, on a primal level, to heed."
 Drew Malmuth of Pretty Much Amazing wrote, "TORRES is an album that is pulsating with life."